-After completing their schooling in Madrid, Luis pursued advanced studies in Urban Planing attending the Graduate School of Design (GDS) at Harvard University in Boston, Massachusetts while Jose Luis founded E6 Arquitectura winning an international competition for an Airport Control Tower in Alicante, Spain.
-For several years Luis and Jose Luis work together at the offices of SOM (Skidmore, Owings and Merrill) in Chicago developing projects and large scale urban planing efforts in Argentina, Mexico, China and Korea.
+After completing their schooling in Madrid, Luis pursued advanced studies in Urban Planning attending the Graduate School of Design (GDS) at Harvard University in Boston, Massachusetts while Jose Luis founded E6 Arquitectura winning an international competition for an Airport Control Tower in Alicante, Spain.
+For several years Luis and Jose Luis work together at the offices of SOM (Skidmore, Owings and Merrill) in Chicago developing projects and large scale urban planning efforts in Argentina, Mexico, China and Korea.

-They are regular collaborators and invited lecturers at the Illinois Institute of Technology (IIT), the University of Illinois in Chicago (UIC), Northwestern University (NU) as well as the Polytechnic University in Mumbia, India.
+They are regular collaborators and invited lecturers at the Illinois Institute of Technology (IIT), the University of Illinois in Chicago (UIC), Northwestern University (NU) as well as the Polytechnic University in Mumbai, India.
 Jose Luis and Luis are founding members of Chicago Design Matters (CDM) a group formed by Chicago architects and urban planners created with the goal to promote the architectural cultural legacy, both past and present, of Chicago around the world.